pmichaillat/p-hacking/README.md

 ### Display script

 The production scripts use the `visualDisplay.m` script to format figures, axes, and plots.
-The script is used to achieve a clear, effective visual display of the results.
+The formatting is designed to provide a clear visual display of the results.

 ## Figures